kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 ![](assets/gtkwave_view-iVerilog.drawio.png)

 ### 2.1.1.
 Simulation results
-The workshop provided example RTL design for 1-bit two input mux and it's corresponding test bench file.
+The workshop provided example RTL design for 1-bit two input mux ('good_mux.v') and it's corresponding test bench file.
 The design is simulated in iVerilog and the signals are visualised in GTKWave.

 ![](assets/iverilog_gtkwave_lab.png)